jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_seed_identifiers_with_syntax` option

-When this option is set to `1`, ICM's identifier completer will seed its identifier database with the keywords of the programming language you're writing.
+When this option is set to `1`, iCM's identifier completer will seed its identifier database with the keywords of the programming language you're writing.